g200kg/webaudio-controls/docs/index.md

 # Overview

-**webaudio-controls** is a Javascript library for displaying the GUI parts required to Web Music applications.
-webaudio-controls consists of knobs, sliders, switches, parameter displays and keyboards.
+**webaudio-controls** is a Javascript library to display the GUI components used in Web Music Applications. webaudio-controls consists of knobs, sliders, switches, parameter displays and keyboards.
-By loading webaudio-controls.js to your page, custom tags for component display will be added using WebComponents.
+By loading `webaudio-controls.js` to your page, custom tags for component display will be added using WebComponents.
 You can configure the GUI screen just by writing custom tags in HTML.

 **webaudio-controls** is consist of following components.